KE25 SR |

 relocated the g-box cross member rearward to suit.
 The clutch was converted to

 hydraulic.
 Brakes are standard.
-I've installed the diff from a '68?
+I've installed the 8bolt diff from a '68?
 RT40

-corona. apparently this is a D series 6.25" diff but a T series 6.7" diff
+corona. unfortunately this is not the D series 6.25" diff which apparently fits a T series 6.7" diff

 shaft is also from the RT40 which was shortened and a 22spline yoke (to fit the T50